BFTrick/presentation-wc-miami-2017/presentation-wc-miami-2017.md

 ^ What if we combined all of these needs together.
 What if we could make one boat that could do all of these.
 It could save us a ton of money and we'd get the same benefit.

-^ We could use cheaper construction materials and abandon the ship once it's taken a hit.

-^ And this actually can make financial sense.
-You see it takes a lot of highly specialized building materials and space to be able to take a hit from a cannon.

-^ You could instead create two slightly less well-built ships for the same price.
-And having two ships gives you more fire power and if your ship does take a hit you can abandon ship and go back to base in the other ship.

 ^ Now in _theory_ all of this should work really well.

-^ Of course you can already guess that things won't turn out well.
+^ Of course you can probably already guess that things won't turn out well.

 ---